olpa/lojban-mt/zmifanva/README.md

 ```
 make all
 ```

-## Run the web application
+## Run the web application with docker-compose

 ```
-make run-zmifanva  # docker-compose up
+make run-zmifanva
 xdg-open http://localhost:6543
 ```

-Zmivanfa works on the port 6543.
-Open the start page in your browser: <http://localhost:6543>.

 ## Run the web application without docker-comose